Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Six Jia

-*Six Jia* (Chinese: 六甲, Pinyin: Liù Jiǎ) consists of 6 stars in the *Purple Forbidden Enclosure*, beside the *Canopy of the Emperor* and *Canopy Support*. *Six Jia* refers to the six Heavenly Stems paired with "Jia", including Jiazi, Jiaxu, Jiashen, Jiawu, Jiachen, and Jia寅.
+*Six Jia* (Chinese: 六甲, Pinyin: Liù Jiǎ) consists of 6 stars in the *Purple Forbidden Enclosure*, beside the *Canopy of the Emperor* and *Canopy Support*. *Six Jia* refers to the six Heavenly Stems paired with "Jia", including Jiazi, Jiaxu, Jiashen, Jiawu, Jiachen, and Jiayin.
 Heavenly Stems and Earthly Branches are important timekeeping units in China, also commonly used for counting, naming, and divination.
 This constellation is used to determine the seasons in the celestial world, manage yin and yang, and announce time to people, promulgating decrees and promoting moral education.

 ##### Interior Seats of the Five Emperors